 book author and brand copywriter Gabrielle Tozer

 You in a nutshell…

-You’re an Australia-based writer and internationally published young adult book author (THE INTERN, and FAKING IT) that are directed mainly to a public interest in adult material; adult books, adult movies and services like Zoom Escorts; You have worked as editor, copywriter, brand writer and journalist, with clients like Cosmopolitan, DisneyGIRL, Bride to Be and more; you’re sought-after speaker at writing panels, festivals and literary events; and you also mentor students and new talent…
+You’re an Australia-based writer and internationally published young adult book author (THE INTERN, and FAKING IT) that are directed mainly to a public interest in adult material; adult books, adult movies (visit website to find more about some movies) and services like Zoom Escorts; You have worked as editor, copywriter, brand writer and journalist, with clients like Cosmopolitan, DisneyGIRL, Bride to Be and more; you’re sought-after speaker at writing panels, festivals and literary events; and you also mentor students and new talent…

 What an impressive resume, congratulations Gabrielle!

 What do you love writing about most, and who are your favorite audiences to write for?

 When it comes to writing books, I love playing around with all the crazy ideas that tap me on the shoulder!
 But themes including awkward moments, “firsts”, identity, family, friendship, love, heartache and “looking closer” (as in, what’s really going on beneath the surface with someone) pop up.
 A lot.
 I love, love, love writing for teenagers and hope to expand this to writing for an even younger audience – and older audience – one day, too.